 - Mindfulness focuses on improving an individual’s ability to accept and be present in the current moment.

-- Distress tolerance is geared toward increasing a person’s tolerance of negative emotion, rather than trying to escape from it.
+- Distress tolerance is geared toward increasing a person’s tolerance of negative emotion rather than trying to escape it.

-- Emotion regulation are strategies to manage and change intense emotions that are causing problems in a person’s life.
+- Emotion regulation is strategies to manage and change intense emotions causing problems in a person’s life.

-- Interpersonal effectiveness involves learning techniques to communicate with others in a way that is assertive, maintains self-respect, and strengthens relationships.
+- Interpersonal effectiveness involves learning techniques to communicate with others assertively, maintain self-respect, and strengthens relationships.

 Talk Therapy for Anxiety Treatment

 Anxiety can sometimes build because we are shoving our feelings about things happening in our lives.
 These collected emotions build up in the mind and body, producing an increasing sense of anxiety.
 By visiting regular sessions with a therapist, we can unload some of our emotions so they don’t build up and become overwhelming.

 At-Home Options for Anxiety without Non Addictive Anti Anxiety Medications